 This can be attributed to the presence of polyphenols and betalains – compounds in beetroot that offer it its antioxidant properties.
 As per a study, the betalain pigment in beets has potent anti-inflammatory properties (45).
 These properties help treat oxidative stress and improve cognition.

-The antioxidants that are abundant in beets (and their greens) may improve the body’s antioxidant status.
+The antioxidants that are abundant in beets (and their greens) may improve the body’s antioxidant status and immune system.

 18. May Help Prevent Osteoporosis